Geology of Venezuela

-Geologic History, Stratigraphy & Tectonics
+Geologic history, stratigraphy and tectonics

 The oldest rocks in Venezuela formed during the Precambrian and occupy the Guiana shield in the southern tier of the country near Guyana and Brazil, east of the El BaUl swell.
 In the western Guiana Shield, within the Amazonas Territory, Precambrian Roraima Formation zircon grains have been dated with uranium-lead dating and rubidium-strontium dating.
 Metamorphism and intrusive activity formed gneiss with sedimentary and igneous protoliths around 1.8 billion years ago.
 Plutons emplaced granite and tonalite after inferred collision and subduction tectonics until around 1.55 billion years ago.
 The formation's volcanic rocks were produced 1.74 billion years ago.

 Metamorphism was driven in places by the Transamazonian orogeny.
 Geochemistry research on the Imataca Complex within metaigneous and metasedimentary rocks reaching granulite grade on the sequence of metamorphic facies suggests high temperature decompression, based on assemblages of sillimanite, kyanite, garnet, orthopyroxene, plagioclase and quartz.